 Let’s now begin with a real-time use case of the eval command to fully explain its usage.
 It’ll also let us understand the point that how can we use it to fix our problem scenario.

 So, in our use case, there is a set of three variables say DIR, Username (UN) and TIME.
 Each of these variables is postfixed by the index number.
 And there can be N number of such sets.

 The challenge is to perform the following operations.

 1. Enumerate through all these sets in a loop.

-2. Dynamically post-fix the index no to these variables.
+2. Dynamically postfix the index no to these variables.

 3. Evaluate their actual values at run-time.

 We hope the information about eval command would be beneficial for you.
 The mere objective of writing about this Shell command was to make you aware of the sheer power of its features.
 So that you also use it with ease in your shell scripts.
-If you have any better example of this command, please do share with us by leaving your comments in the comment box section.
+If you have a better example of this command, please do share with us by leaving your comments in the comment box section.

 Thanks to all of you for reading this article.
 We’ll continue delivering shell scripting tutorials to make you master the art of scripting.